Objxs is a registered Arizona Corporations Commission LLC, owned by

 corporate-sameness.

-Intellectual diversity is a beautiful thing, let's hope it's in ourthe fufture of all companies.
+Intellectual diversity is a beautiful thing, let's hope it's in the future wealth of nations.